 Figure 2 below illustrates how ligands work.
 For instance, when wheatgrass extract is applied to an injury, ligands it contains bind to cell receptors which influences gene expression by the cell’s DNA to produce “brain signalling” proteins.
 These proteins signal the brain of the need to repair or alter cells in various parts of the body such as damaged blood vessels and disrupted nerve conduction.
 Given the vastly complex physiological mechanisms required to achieve such recoveries, I believe such complex “normalising” (healing) responses could only be educed by the brain and the hypothalamic-pituitary-adrenal axis (HPA).

 For example, if wheatgrass extract is applied to a second-degree burn soon after the event, pain can be significantly reduced or even eliminated.
 View an example.

-This suggests that the pain transmitter (Substance P) has been prevented from reaching the brain.
-It is also likely that neural transmission of pain is blocked at the spinal cord by ligand-gated ion channels.
+It appears that the pain transmitter (Substance P) has been prevented from reaching the brain, most likely because neural transmission is prevented from entering the spinal cord due to ligand-gated ion channels.